Random walks with local memory: A random environment altered by the walker

 \section{A random environment altered by the walker}

 Label each site of $\Z^2$ with either `H' or `V'.
 A walker starts at the origin.
 At each discrete time step the walker resamples the label at its current location (changing `H' to `V' and `V' to `H' with probability $q$, independent of the past) and then takes a mean zero horizontal step if the new label is `H' and a mean zero vertical step if the new label is `V'.
-We do not know how to determine whether such a walk is recurrent or transient!
-Nevertheless, we will show (see Theorem~\ref{theorem: intro scaling limit} below) for a certain distribution on initial labels, the scaling limit of the walk is a standard planar Brownian motion.
+We will show (see Theorem~\ref{theorem: intro scaling limit} below) that, for a certain distribution on initial labels, the scaling limit of the walk is a standard planar Brownian motion.

-The walk just described is an example of a \emph{random walk with local memory}: each site of $\Z^2$ stores one bit of information in its label.
+The walk just described is an example of a \emph{random walk with local memory} on a graph $G$.
+Each vertex of $G$ stores one bit of information in its label.
 For each vertex $x$ that the walk visits, the label of $x$ remembers whether the most recently traversed outgoing edge from $x$ was horizontal or vertical.
 This memory in turn affects the distribution of the edge traversed the next time the walker returns to $x$.
-One can consider more complicated forms of local memory (e.g., that remember several past visits) but they all essentially reduce to a standard \emph{retrospective form} in which each vertex $x$ is labeled by an outgoing edge from $x$.
+One can consider more complicated forms of local memory (e.g., that remember several past visits) but they all essentially reduce to the standard \emph{retrospective form}, i.e., each vertex $x$ is labeled by an outgoing edge from $x$ (see Appendix~\ref{section: hidden random walks} for the reduction).
 At each discrete time step, the walker updates the label $e$ of its current location to a new random edge $e'$ (whose law depends on $e$) and then steps to the other endpoint of $e'$.

-Pinsky and Travers~\cite{TP17} and Kosygina and Peterson~\cite{KP17} study random walks with local memory in one dimension under the name ``Markovian cookie stacks'', which generalize excited random walks with periodic cookies~\cite{KOS16,KP16}.
-In particular, the latter characterize when such a walk is recurrent, transient non-ballistic, or ballistic; and they derive a central limit theorem for each of those cases.
-The methods used in \cite{KP17} are based on the Ray-Knight theorem, and hence are limited only to one dimension.
+Pinsky and Travers~\cite{PT17} and Kosygina and Peterson~\cite{KP17} study random walks with local memory in one dimension under the name ``Markovian cookie stacks'', where the labels evolve following the transition rules of a prescribed Markov chain for each each vertex.
+(These Markov chains are assumed to be independent; see Travers~\cite{Tra18} for the case when they are not independent.)
+In particular, the latter characterizes when such a walk is recurrent, transient non-ballistic, or ballistic; and derives a central limit theorem for the transient case.
+The methods used in \cite{KP17} are based on the generalized Ray-Knight theory developed by T\'{o}th~(see \cite{Tot99} and references therein) for generalized reinforced/repelling random walks, and are limited only to one dimension.
 The aim of this paper is to begin the study of these walks in higher dimensions, by identifying a native environment and proving an invariance principle.

 In analyzing random walks with local memory in higher dimensions, we take our inspiration from the theory of random walk in random environment~\cite{Zei04,Szn04}, in which the environment affects the motion of the walker but the walker does not affect the environment.
 In our walks, a new difficulty is that the walker alters its own environment.